joemsak/writer/README.md

 # Writer

-This gem adds a command line utility that writes a new file for you.
+This gem adds a command line utility that writes a new file named after today's for you.

+It's useful for keeping a private diary or writing a daily log for your job.

 ## Doesn't touch do that?